SVMP/svmp-android-client/README.md

 1. **Pinned Trust Store**

  If `res/raw/client_truststore.bks` is not empty, the client will use it as the pinned trust store.
  This means that *only* certificates that validate through that trust store will be accepted.

  By default, the file is empty.
-If you want to use this option you must create your own trust store and compile it with the client.
+If you want to use this option you must place the certs to trust in the server_certs/ directory before compiling the client.
+The build process will import all files with the .pem extension from the `server_certs/` directory.

- To create a BKS trust store, you need to have Java installed, download the [Bouncy Castle JAR](http://www.bouncycastle.org/download/bcprov-jdk15on-150.jar), then use the following command:

-        keytool -import -v -trustcacerts -alias "$CA_ALIAS" -file "$CA_CERT" -keystore "client_truststore.bks" -storetype BKS -providerclass org.bouncycastle.jce.provider.BouncyCastleProvider -providerpath "$BC_JAR"

- where `CA_ALIAS` is the name of your CA, `CA_CERT` is the path to the CA certificate, and `BC_JAR` is the path to the Bouncy Castle JAR file.
-The command will prompt you to enter a password for the trust store.
-Then, open `src/org/mitre/svmp/Constants.java` and change the *TRUSTSTORE_PASSWORD* value to match.
-After completing all of these steps, rebuild the client.
+ If you encounter errors related to the keystore password, ensure the value for *TRUSTSTORE_PASSWORD* in the file `src/org/mitre/svmp/common/Constants.java` matches the *client.truststore.password* property in `custom_rules.xml`.

+ The build process will attempt to download the Bouncy Castle crypto provider jar needed for creating the keystore.
+If this fails, check that your http proxy settings for ant are correct.

 2. **Certificate Dialog**